DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-12-29-bulk-actions-v1.md

 Initial assumptions:

-* We’ll need all details to be the same for the selected group - so for QTS this means the dates will need to be the same
+* All details will need to be the same for the selected group, for example the entire group will be recommended for QTS on the same date
 * Our existing options for filters will be sufficient for providers to get to the right set of trainees

 We’ve set up actions to happen in a few stages: